Patches should not mix code changes with code formatting changes (except, perhaps, in very trivial cases.)

 Add labels to your MR to help reviewers find it.
 For example:

 Hardware vendor specific code: amd, intel, nvidia, …

 Driver specific code: anvil, freedreno, i965, iris, radeonsi, radv, vc4, …

 Other tag examples: gallium, util

-Tick the following when creating the MR. It allows developers to rebase your work on top of master.
+Tick the following when creating the MR. It allows developers to rebase your work on top of main.

 Allow commits from members who can merge to the target branch